kuzudev/kuzudev.github.io/articles/sclip.md

 Actually, even setting attention map to an identical matrix regardless of the input increases segmentation metrics!

 "...
-MaskCLIP uses this attention map in CLIP vision encoder’s last layer and obtains a non-trivial improvement in semantic segmentation..."
+[MaskCLIP](https://arxiv.org/pdf/2112.01071) uses this attention map in CLIP vision encoder’s last layer and obtains a non-trivial improvement in semantic segmentation..."

-But "...this approach strictly constrains the receptive field of local tokens, the model may easily over-focus on low-level features and thus produces noisy dense predictions".

 _This restriction of the attention matrix resembles the small receptive field in CNNs._
 _Features in CNNs vs. ViTs:_